 Employee share option schemes are a type of employee share scheme that has become the go-to way for SMEs and startups to incentivise and reward their employees.
 This type of remuneration package has become almost expected, especially in the tech industry, where it’s a necessary tool to recruit and retain quality personnel successfully.

-These types of schemes allow employees to partake in their employers' success while reducing pressure on the business's cash flow.
+Employee share option schemes help employees benefit from business success while easing cash flow pressures for startups and SMEs.
 They provide a balance between the company's growth goals and employee performance that is acknowledged and appreciated by investors of all levels.
 It’s no surprise why these schemes have gained such wide popularity.

 Creating an employee share option scheme for your business doesn’t need to be complicated.
 In this article, we will discuss the essential elements you must consider and answer to offer share options to your team.